Chapter 21 Contracting out of proportionate liability

 The courts have yet to determine whether parties can contract out of the proportionate liability regimes in states with legislation silent on the issue.
 In these jurisdictions, the case of Aquatec-Maxcon Pty Ltd v Barwon Region Water Authority (No 2) [2006] VSC 117 suggests that where a multi-party contractual structure exists, which is based on guarantees granted by direct sub-parties, there will be no further duty of care, and the proportionate liability regime may be inapplicable.

-However, the South Australian Supreme Court in Walker v City of Adelaide (2004) 88 SASR 225 has indicated (in obiter) that, where two sub-parties contributed to the relevant loss or damage, even if one of the sub-parties is liable for the actions of the other on the basis that it owes a ‘non-delegable’ duty to the party who suffered the loss, it would not be ‘just and equitable’ for that party to be liable for more than its contribution to the loss.
+However, the South Australian Supreme Court in Walker v City of Adelaide (2004) 88 SASR 225 indicated (in obiter) that, where two sub-parties contributed to the relevant loss or damage, even if one of the sub-parties is liable for the actions of the other on the basis that it owes a ‘non-delegable’ duty to the party who suffered the loss, it would not be ‘just and equitable’ for that party to be liable for more than its contribution to the loss.
 This indicates South Australia’s approach to the issue of contracting out may preference the legislative provisions above any contractual arrangements made between the parties as to the allocation of liability.

 CASE STUDY